What is Detox?

 Many of these recovery centers also have alumni programs, so that graduates of the treatment program can stay connected and provide an outside support network for each other to help avoid relapse and stay committed to their recovery goals.

-Take the First Steps Towards Recovery at Maryland House Detox
+Start Your Recovery at Maryland House Detox

 At Maryland House Detox, we know that lasting recovery starts with a professionally-supervised, carefully-monitored detox.
 If you or someone you care about is struggling with an addiction to drugs or alcohol, our expert medical staff will ensure the safety and well-being of you or your loved one while our clinicians evaluate the best treatment to move forward with based on you or your loved one’s needs.